-Audi Q4 Sportback e-tron interior, dashboard & comfort
+Audi Q4 Sportback e-tron review: interior, dashboard & comfort

 While the Q4 Sportback e-tron shares its mechanical platform with the Volkswagen ID.4 and ID.5, as well as the Skoda Enyaq iV and its forthcoming coupe-SUV sibling, that’s hard to tell from inside.
 Superior interior quality is where Audi frequently sets itself apart from the other brands in the VW Group, and the electric Sportback is no different.
 It's likely to be the key reason many people choose the Audi over its closely related sister cars.